-The changes taking place in the world of work because of the IV Industrial Revolution have been long pointed out by international bodies and research centers.
+The changes taking place in the world of work because of the IV Industrial Revolution have been long pointed out by international bodies and research centers2.
 Many scholars, especially in the economic field, have stressed that megatrends contributing to these developments include demography, globalization, technology, and the new production process.
 They play a role not only in the labor market but also in global manufacturing and the social context.
 As for demographic changes, it has been frequently argued that the aging of the population gives rise to direct and indirect effects on the labor market and people's skills.
 Before addressing the issue of skills (and especially digital ones), it is appropriate to provide an overview of demographic trends in Europe.
-The data below is based on the latest Ageing Report (2021) issued by the European Commission.
+The data below is based on the latest Ageing Report (2021) issued by the European Commission3.

 Eurostat's demographic projections show continued increases in life expectancy both at birth and at the age of 65 for both males and females over the period 2019-2070.
 For the EU as a whole, life expectancy at birth would increase by 7.4 years for males and by 6.1 years for females, with the largest increases in the Member States that currently have the lowest life expectancy.
 In general terms, the EU population is projected to decline from 447 million people in 2019 to 424 million in 2070.
 During this period, Member States' population will age dramatically given the dynamics in fertility, life expectancy, and migration.
 The median age would rise by five years over the next decades.
 The age structure of the population is expected to change significantly.
-A strong upward shift in the age distribution can be seen in the population pyramids for the EU and the euro area.
+A strong upward shift in the age distribution can be seen in the population pyramids for the EU and the euro area4.

 As a result of aging, the working-age population is projected to shrink as a share of the total EU population.
 From 2019 to 2070, the share of the age cohorts above 65 years in the EU population is expected to rise markedly from 20% to 30%, with those aged 80 and over doubling from 6% to 13%.
-By contrast, the share of the 20-64 age group, namely the working-age population, would fall from
+By contrast, the share of the 20-64 age group, namely the working-age population, would fall from 59% to 51% of the total population.
+The share of those aged 0-19 would also shrink by nearly 2 percentage points, to 19%.

-&lt;sup>3 For both genders, the share of the older age cohorts in the population (above 64 for males and above 70 for females) is expected to be higher in 2070 than in 2019.
+4 For both genders, the share of the older age cohorts in the population (above 64 for males and above 70 for females) is expected to be higher in 2070 than in 2019.
 Conversely, the share of males aged 0-64 and females aged 0-69 will decline.
 Moreover, the largest cohort will shift from 50-54 years in 2019 to 60-64 years in 2070 for both genders.
 Over the same period, the median age will rise from 43.7 to 48.8 years - specifically, from 42.2 to 47.3 for men and from 45.2 to 50.3 for women.

-&lt;sup>1 See, World Employment Confederation, The Future of Work.
+2 See, World Employment Confederation, The Future of Work.
 White Paper from the employment & recruitment industry, 2016, available in Boll.
 ADAPT, 2016, No. 31, and World Economic Forum, The Future of Jobs.
 Employment, Skills and Workforce Strategy for the Fourth Industrial Revolution, 2016, which can be accessed at Boll.
 ADAPT, 2016, No. 2.

-&lt;sup>2 European Commission, The 2021 Ageing Report Economic and Budgetary Projections for the EU Member States (2019-2070), Institutional Paper, 2021, No. 148.
+3 European Commission, The 2021 Ageing Report Economic and Budgetary Projections for the EU Member States (2019-2070), Institutional Paper, 2021, No. 148.